 CFD trading for beginners might sound complicated, but it’s actually pretty straightforward.
 In most cases, trading CFDs works just like trading shares directly.
 If the value of the shares goes up by 5%, the value of your CFD contract also rises by 5%.

 However, there are some key advantages to trading CFDs.
-We’ll dive into these more later, but an important one is that you can trade almost any financial instruments with CFDs.
+We’ll dive into these more later, but an important one is that you can trade almost any financial instrument with CFDs.
 You can trade shares, for example, but you can also trade forex, commodities, cryptocurrencies, exchange-traded funds (ETFs), bonds, and more.

 CFD Trading Example